Tom Spanbauer: Works

 Volume 1 of The Quarterly, published in the 1987 spring edition, featured Spanbauer's "Sea Animals."

-Spanbauer's novels are written in first person and connected to the author's personal life; in an interview with Judy Reeves for San Diego Writers, Ink], Spanbauer said:
+Spanbauer's novels are written in first person and connected to the author's personal life; in an interview with Judy Reeves for San Diego Writers, Ink, Spanbauer said:

 "There's something very troubling inside me, something that won't let me go.
 It's tossing me about and I am in fear and I am helpless.
 When I finally sit down to look at this thing that scares me, I make myself a deal to tell the truth no matter what.
 I write one paragraph and my narrator breaks the deal and begins to lie.
 There are no rules except that I can't forsake my original intention.
 To find that hidden thing [that is] driving me nuts."

 His novels The Man Who Fell in Love with the Moon, Now is the Hour, and Faraway Places take place in his home state of Idaho.
 With In the City of Shy Hunters, Spanbauer breaks this pattern, setting much of the action in New York.
-His current novel I Loved You More hopscotches back and forth from Idaho to New York, San Francisco, and Portland, Oregon, all places where Spanbauer has lived and worked.
+His last novel I Loved You More hopscotches back and forth from Idaho to New York, San Francisco, and Portland, Oregon, all places where Spanbauer has lived and worked.

 In Faraway Places, Spanbauer's first novel, young Jake Weber witnesses the murder of a Native American woman and is forced to reevaluate the community he was raised in.
 This coming of age story was hailed by A. M. Homes as "a family drama with a pitch perfect crescendo."
 The Los Angeles Times stated that "in his promising but uneven first novel, a coming-of-age story set in the early 50s, Tom Spanbauer writes convincingly as a teen-age boy bewildered by events that destroy his family's rural life."